Yodawgz0/NextManager/README.md

-This project requres backend to deploy and use which can be found on the expressServer Repo
+This project requres backend to deploy and use which can be found on the expressServer Repository

 currently filling in with the cyress file